Assignment For The Benefit Of Creditors (ABC)

-DelCotto Law Group understands financial distress can grow over time or arise suddenly.
-Our lawyers have broad and deep experience and a calm level-headedness which fosters our analysis of each individual situation.
+DelCotto Law Group PLLC understands financial distress can grow over time or arise suddenly.
+Our lawyers have broad and deep experience and calm level-headedness that foster our analysis of each individual situation.
 A business under financial stress should consider an Assignment for the Benefit of Creditors (“ABC”) as an option in lieu of filing for bankruptcy.
-An ABC offers a level of flexibility that bankruptcy does not and can be a cost effective tool, depending on the goal of the business.
+An ABC offers a level of flexibility that bankruptcy does not and can be a cost-effective tool, depending on the goal of the business.
 There are three types of assignments identified by their limitations and purposes:

 - A general assignment involves the transfer of all property for the benefit of all creditors.

-- A partial assignment involves only a portion of the property, which is transferred to benefit all creditors.
+- A partial assignment involves only a portion of the property being transferred to benefit all creditors.

-- A special assignment can be the transfer or all or a portion of property to benefit only designated creditors.
+- A special assignment can be the transfer of all or a portion of the property to benefit only designated creditors.

-DelCotto Law Group represents debtors, creditors, and assignees in ABC’s.
-The Firm’s lawyers are well informed about the many aspects of the assignment process that must be assessed and the obstacles that may arise during the process.
-Clients considering assignment for benefit or creditors, as well as court-approved assignees, trust DelCotto Law Group’s reputation and experience to help them manage the court-supervised liquidation process.
+The DelCotto Law Group PLLC represents debtors, creditors and assignees in ABCs.
+The firm’s lawyers are well-informed about the many aspects of the assignment process that must be assessed and the obstacles that may arise during the process.
+Clients considering assignment for benefit of creditors, as well as court-approved assignees, trust DelCotto Law Group PLLC’s reputation and experience to help them manage the court-supervised liquidation process.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.